tsuru/bs/README.md

 `HOSTCHECK_EXTRA_PATHS` is a comma separated list of paths where bs will try to write a test file to check whether the filesystem is writable.
 If not set tsuru will only try to write to `/`.

+## Injected Environment Variables

+Tsuru will inject some environment variables when starting the bs container.
+Those *cannot* changed by the `tsuru-admin bs-env-set` command and are documented here for completeness and development purposes.

+### TSURU_ENDPOINT

+`TSURU_ENDPOINT` is the address to the tsuru api where logs will be forwarded when using `tsuru` as a log backend and where container status are going to be reported to.

+### DOCKER_ENDPOINT

+`DOCKER_ENDPOINT` is the docker endpoint from where the container metrics are going to be collected from.

+### SYSLOG_LISTEN_ADDRESS

+`SYSLOG_LISTEN_ADDRESS` is the local syslog server address that other container logs are being sent to be forwarded by bs.